2.06 Board of Trustees Bylaws: Powers and Duties of the President of the College - Updated 5/11/16See version history

 8. Appoint lay advisory committees as needed.

 9. Provide the Chair of the Board with a list of items and recommendations to be considered by the Board.

 10. Advise the Board of the financial and budgetary needs of the College and recommend the items to be included in the current expense budget and the capital outlay budget.
 The Board shall also be advised in the event of funding restrictions which may result in the need for the President to declare fiscal exigency.
 This declaration shall serve as notice and be applicable to all CPCC contractual agreements.

 If a fiscal exigency is declared, the President has the authority to implement action necessary to address the exigency including, without limitation, the following: reductions in salary, reductions in workforce, mandatory furloughs, contract terminations, and other actions.

 11. Oversee all development activities of the College related to grants, the CPCC Services Corporation, and special projects in addition to receiving and accepting private donations, gifts, bequests, and the like for the Board of Trustees; apply them, or invest any of them and apply the proceeds, for purposes and upon terms which the agency or donor may prescribe and which are consistent with statutory provisions and the regulations of the State Board of Community Colleges; and maintain proper records of all such transactions as information for the Board.

-12. Authorize expenditures, consistent with statutory regulations and state and local board policies, of funds available from board-approved budgets.
+12. Authorize expenditures, consistent with statutory regulations and state and local board policies, of funds available from Board-approved budgets.

-14. Sign all degrees, diplomas, and certificates awarded by the College and secure the signature of the Chair of the Board of Trustees on such documents when required.
+13. Sign all degrees, diplomas, and certificates awarded by the College and secure the signature of the Chair of the Board of Trustees on such documents when required.

-14. Establish such rules and procedures as may be necessary to implement the policies and regulations of the Board of Trustees and the State Board of Community Colleges, and provide each trustee with copies of such rules and procedures entitled CPCC Policies and Procedures.
+14. Establish such rules and procedures as may be necessary to implement the policies and regulations of the Board of Trustees and the State Board of Community Colleges and make available such rules and procedures entitled CPCC Policies and Procedures.

 15. Discharge any other functions which the Board shall delegate.